 Grooming Short-Haired Cats

-Although the fur of short-haired cats doesn’t tangle, many short-haired cats, such as the Exotic, have a thick undercoat that is particularly likely to cause hairballs, which can lead to vomiting or constipation (see Preventing Hairballs in Cats for information on safe hairball treatments).
+Although the fur of short-haired cats doesn’t tangle, many short-haired cats, such as the Exotic, have a thick undercoat that is particularly likely to cause hairballs, which can lead to vomiting or constipation.
 Short-haired cats can be groomed using a fine-tooth comb or a soft brush.
 For cats that will be shown at cat shows, chamois cloth can be used afterward to make the coat exceptionally shiny.